ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Check if the report's timestamp has passed its task's `task_expiration` time, if so the Aggregator MAY mark the input share as invalid with the error "task_expired".
+1. Check if the PlaintextInputShare contains unrecognized extensions.
+If so, then the Aggregator MUST mark the input share as invalid with error "unrecognized_message".
 1. Finally, if an Aggregator cannot determine if an input share is valid. it MUST mark the input share as invalid with error `report_dropped`.
 This situation arises if, for example, the Aggregator has evicted from long-term